rb7a/LocalSite-ai/README.md

 - [Cloudflare Pages](https://pages.cloudflare.com)
 - Any platform that supports Next.js applications

+**Keep in Mind that if you host it on a platform, (like Vercel, Netlify, etc.) you can not use local models through Ollama or LM Studio, unless using something like Tunneling via [ngrok](https://ngrok.com).**

 ## Usage

 1. Enter a prompt describing what kind of website you want to create.